austenito/austenito.com/source/_posts/2009-11-14-paying-myself-first.markdown

 I honestly rather do my side project hacking in the morning when I'm the freshest, but I don't have enough time between my gym session and when I need to leave for the job. &nbsp;Once the tasking at work calms down a bit, I should be able to resume my Rails hacking.

-A while ago I read an article by Sid Savara,&nbsp;[Paying Myself First With My Time][2] . &nbsp;I didn't buy into it then. &nbsp;How could I wake up early and start my day like that? &nbsp;Crazy Talk.
+A while ago I read an article by Sid Savara,&nbsp;[Paying Myself First With My Time][2].
+I didn't buy into it then. &nbsp;How could I wake up early and start my day like that? &nbsp;Crazy Talk.

 _Best Idea Ever_.